Understanding Critical Illness Insurance

 Getting a CI insurance is thus a crucial step in your overall insurance planning.
 Other than getting suitable insurance, the right amount of coverage is also important to reduce financial stress while one is recovering.

 What is Critical Illness insurance?

 CI insurance provides a lump sum payout when the insured is diagnosed with a critical illness.
 While the Life Insurance Association has official definitions of 37 common critical illness which are included in most CI plans, different insurers offer varying levels of coverage with regards to the severity and type of illness.
 The LIA carries out regular reviews of critical illness definitions to ensure that CI products stay relevant with changing times and to provide greater transparency for customers to compare different plans.
-Do note that changes to CI definitions were implemented in August 2020.
-The standardization of CI definitions do not impact existing CI plans but if you are planning to add new CI cover, do check with your financial advisor for more clarity.
+Do note that changes to the CI definitions will be introduced in August 2020.
+The standardization of CI definitions will not impact existing CI plans.

 Although some argue that hospitalisation plans like Medishield Life or a private integrated shield plan can provide some coverage for medical fees, there are many other expenses in the wake of a serious illness, so the lump sum payout by a CI policy will come in handy.

 When a person is struck by critical illness, there could be a need to stop work, hire a domestic helper, or attend alternative treatments that are not covered under a traditional health insurance plan.
 With the loss of income, there are also ongoing debts/expenses that must be taken care of – mortgage payments, family expenses and so on.
 This is why a lump sum payout can provide some financial cushioning.

 • Conventional CI plans VS Early CI coverage